 Homework is assigned at the end of most of the labs.
 Depending on how quickly you've completed the in-class exercise, you may have some time left to do the homework before you leave.
 You must turn in your homework (usually using ELMS) by 10:00 pm on the second day after your lab session.
-That is, if you have lab on Wednesday, then the homework is due by 10:00 pm Friday; if you have lab on Thursday, the deadline is 10:00 pm Saturday; if you have lab on Friday, the deadline is 10:00 pm Sunday.
+That is, if you have lab on Wednesday, then the homework is due by 10:00 pm Friday; if you have lab on Thursday, the deadline is 10:00 pm Saturday.
+If you have a lab on Friday, the deadline is 10:00 pm Sunday.
 We will grade your spreadsheets and homework before your next lab period.

-The course includes two in-class practical exams which will involve making measurements and analyzing the data you collect, much like the regular exercises.
+Examinations for the course consist of two in-class practical exams which will involve making measurements and analyzing the data you collect, much like the regular exercises.
 (In fact, the Lab Manual lists them with exercise numbers.)
 The instructions and questions for these exams will be handed out at the beginning of the lab period on the scheduled exam dates.

 Course web site: Course information, the week-by-week schedule of lab exercises, and other documents are posted in the ELMS (Blackboard) system.
 You will use the course web site to turn in your Excel spreadsheets from the in-class exercises and homework, and will also be able to use it to view your grade on each assignment.
 You should be able to log in at http://elms.umd.edu, and the course should appear in the "My Courses" panel.
+You are required to regularly check the web site to monitor your grades and check for class announcements.

-Course sections
+Course sections: